An $O(n\log n)$ Algorithm for Single-Item Lot Sizing with a One-Breakpoint All-Units Discount and Non-Increasing Prices: Key Properties and Lemmas

-If a state in \( S(i) \) doesn’t generate any state that covers any points of the next station after \( p_{1,i} \) (or its own $p(i,\cdot)$ if $S(i)$ is implicit) is used to update the state, that means its only chance to lead to an optimal solution in \( S(i+1) \) is to be used with \( p_{2,i} \). \end{observation} \begin{lemma} Let $S_1$ and $S_2$ be adjacent state-segments in $S(i)$ with explicit states $\mathrm{dp}(i,f)$ and $\mathrm{dp}(i,g)$, where $g>f$.
+\begin{observation} If a state in \(S(i)\) doesn’t generate any state that covers any points of the next station when \(p_{1,i}\) (or its own $p(i,\cdot)$ if $S(i)$ is implicit) is checked for updating, then its only possibility to lead to an optimal solution in \(S(i+1)\) is to be used with \(p_{2,i}\). \end{observation}

+\begin{lemma}[Dominance from a terminus checkpoint] Let $S_1$ and $S_2$ be adjacent state-segments in $S(i)$ with explicit states $\DP(i,f)$ and $\DP(i,g)$, where $g>f$.
 Let $t$ be the terminus of $S_2$.
-Assume that at $t$ the state generated from $\mathrm{dp}(i,f)$ using fuel from period $i$ (or using its own legacy $p_2$ fuel if that is the optimal fuel) is strictly cheaper than the state from $S_2$:
+Assume that at $t$ the state generated from $\DP(i,f)$ using fuel from period $i$ (or using its own legacy $p_2$ fuel if that is the optimal fuel) is strictly cheaper than the state from $S_2$: